lynnlangit/learning-cloud/GCP/README.md

-# learning-cloud
+# GCP Certifications

-Companion Repo for course 'Cloud Careers and Certifications' on LinkedIn Learning
+List of certifications for Google Cloud Platform